scrtlabs/enigma-contract/enigma-js/README.md

 ## Getting started

-1. Build the library
+1. Install the package dependencies

-    * Run `yarn install` to get the project's dependencies
+    * On the parent folder, run `yarn install` to install the project dependencies.

+2. Install the client library dependencies

-    * Run `yarn build` to produce minified version of the library.
+    * Run `yarn install` to get the client library dependencies on the current folder

-2. Development mode
+3. [OPTIONAL] Development mode

     * Having all the dependencies installed run `yarn dev`.
 This command will generate an non-minified version of the library and will run a watcher so you get the compilation on file change.

-3. Running the tests
+4. Running the tests

     * Open one terminal at the root of the parent folder `enigma-contract` run the following:
     ```